halkichi0308/broken_rails_app/README.md

 # README
 ## 1. 🚀 Setup
-You want start rails using docker, following  command is enough.
+You want to start rails by using docker, following command is enough.

 ```
 $cd broken_rails_app